 "Is this really necessary?"

 Joshua gave me a sharp look and elbowed me lightly in the side.
-“If I wasn’t here, you would have already broken your neck.
-If I let you out onto the street like this you would get run over before you even cleared the block.
-In fact, I think I will take you right to the hospital after all.”
+"If I wasn't here, you would've already broken your neck.
+If I let you out onto the street like this you'd get run over before you even cleared the block.
+In fact, I think I'll take you right to the hospital after all."

 I wanted to retort, but then my knees wobbled again and I decided to shut up.
-To my surprise, Josh didn’t take me back to the classroom; instead we hobbled down to the ground floor and then he led me to an unassuming corner of the west wing.
+To my surprise, Josh didn't take me back to the classroom; instead, we hobbled down to the ground floor and then he led me to an unassuming corner of the west wing.
 Strangely enough, I could tell exactly where we were.
-It wasn’t like in the morning, when I just went everywhere on autopilot; instead I felt that the corridors were vaguely familiar, and once we walked down them I could immediately put them into a rudimentary floor-plan in my head as if I was putting puzzle-pieces into their holes.
+It wasn't like in the morning when I just went everywhere on autopilot.
+Rather, I felt that the corridors were vaguely familiar, and once we walked down them I could immediately put them into a rudimentary floor-plan in my head as if I was putting puzzle pieces into their holes.

-Finally, we stood in front of a door that didn’t seem any different than the others down the hallway, yet I somehow suspected it was the nurse’s office.
-Josh lightly knocked.
-“Excuse us,” He opened the door and the heavy odor of disinfectant almost slapped me in the face.
-Yep, it was the nurse’s office all right.
+At long last, we came to a halt in front of a door that didn't seem any different than the others down the hallway, yet I somehow suspected it was the nurse's office.
+Josh lightly knocked and then immediately reached for the doorknob without waiting for an answer, and the moment he did so, the heavy odor of disinfectant almost slapped me in the face.
+Yep, it was the nurse's office all right.